Rat-OS/RatOS-configuration/ratos_variables_list.md

 ```
 [gcode_macro _VAOC]
 variable_is_fixed: False                       # True|False = vaoc is installed on a fix position
+variable_is_started: False                     # internal use only.
+Do not touch!
 variable_additional_safe_distance: 50          # internal use only.
 Do not touch!
 variable_safe_z: 60                            # float = safe z-height for xy travel moves
 variable_auto_z_offset_calibration: True       # True|False = performs a auto z-offset calibration before the print starts if needed